 Paleo Chocolate Peanut Butter Pie from PaleOMG

 I mentioned previously, that I bought a pie pan recently.
 I knew nothing about making any kind of pie, let alone a Paleo pie, but since I like eating pie, I figured it might be a good investment.
+The one I bought is similar to this one.
 I actually had this pie in mind when I made that purchase.
 This is the Paleo Chocolate Peanut Butter Pie from Juli Bauer’s Paleo Cookbook.
 In her book, though, she actually says that you probably shouldn’t eat the entire pie in one sitting.
 I actually think this sounds like a worthy goal. 😉 I wasn’t able to accomplish it, not even close, but hey, if that’s your thing, don’t let me be the one to stop you.
 I’m not here to judge anyone.